 Fibrosis and Alcohol

 Hepatitis C can cause fibrosis, or scar tissue inside the liver, which is also caused by inflammation or injury.
-It impairs liver fucntions.
-Alcohol aggravates the damage from fibrosis, which is even moreso in a person with Hepatitis C. If the person is a heavy drinker, the fibrosis will turn to serious scarring, or cirrhosis.
+It impairs liver functions.
+Alcohol aggravates the damage from fibrosis, which is even more in a person with Hepatitis C. If the person is a heavy drinker, the fibrosis will turn to serious scarring or cirrhosis.

 Cirrhosis and Alcohol

-Cirrhosis is the result of serious liver injury.
+Cirrhosis is the result of the serious liver injury.
 It can be caused by alcohol or viral hepatitis.
 Minor liver scarring still happens even on light drinkers or non-drinkers with Hepatitis C, the damage of which can last up to 40 years.
-Heavy drinkers by contrast develop liver scarring much faster, and cirrhosis can develop after roughly 40 years of both infection and drinking.
+Heavy drinkers, by contrast, develop liver scarring much faster, and cirrhosis can develop after roughly 40 years of both infection and drinking.

 The Relationship Between Alcohol Use and Viral Load

 Viral load means the amount of virus in the bloodstream, which is Hepatitis C. Alcohol will actually increase the amount of virus because heavy alcohol use impairs the immune system.
 It also puts a strain on the liver, giving the virus-free rein in that organ.

 Alcohol abstinence generally helps Hepatitis C treatment be more effective than drinkers.
 In fact, a study confirmed that people who were either very light drinkers or didn't drink at all responded 3 times more frequently than heavy drinkers.
 By contrast, only 2 heavy drinkers cured the virus out of 20.
 It could be because drinkers don't maintain the antiviral medication.